crav12345/Linux-Metrics-Collector/README.md

   * Name the configuration "server"
   * Set the working directory to
     * ~/.../Metrics-Collector/server
+  * Check the box that says "Run with root privileges"
 * Click on the Cargo.toml file and click Attach in the top left of IntelliJ
 * Hit Ok and try running the application